iOS Engineer San Francisco

 - We spend a lot of time thinking about how to maintain backward compatibility in our API while we rapidly grow it.
 We want to apply the same philosophy to our mobile SDKs and build APIs at a level of abstraction that lets us quickly add new features without burdening our existing customers.

-- We believe in end-to-end ownership of projects.
-For any given project, we have one person on point.
+- End-to-end ownership — For any given project, we have one person on point.
 While they don’t necessarily have to do all the work themselves, it’s their job to make sure all the work gets done.

-- We launch betas and prototypes as early as we can.
-(The first version of Stripe, for example, had a beta user since the time we could literally only charge a credit card—we couldn’t even pay out those charges!)
+- Bias towards action — We launch betas and prototypes as early as we can.
+(The first version of Stripe, for example, had a beta user as soon as we could charge a credit card—even before we could pay out those charges!)
 This helps ensure that we’re building what users actually want.

 You should include these in your application: